SSWConsulting/SSW.Rules.Content/rules/do-you-use-the-best-exception-handling-library/rule.md

 **Seq** is built for modern structured logging with message templates.
 Rather than waste time and effort trying to extract data from plain-text logs with fragile log parsing, the properties associated with each log event are captured and sent to Seq in a clean JSON format.
 Message templates are supported natively by ASP.NET Core, Serilog, NLog, and many other libraries, so your application can use the best available diagnostic logging for your platform.
 :::

+[Raygun](https://raygun.com) is another great tool as it helps you identify and monitor errors in Single Page Applications.

 Application Insights gives you very useful graphs and analysis which give you a good overview of how things are going.
 See [here](/rules-to-better-application-insights) for more details.
 Seq is great for identifying specific issues and how to fix them, but is not as good at letting you see the big picture.

 ::: good